awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

   Type: String

   Description: \(Required\) Base64 encoded script to run against the helper instance\.
 Use Bash if your source instance is Linux, and PowerShell if it is Windows\.
-+ EC2RescueInstanceType

-  Type: String

-  Allowed values: t2\.small,t2\.medium,t2\.large

-  Default: t2\.small

-  Description: \(Optional\) The EC2 instance type for the EC2Rescue instance\.
-+ SubnetId

-  Type: String

-  Default: SelectedInstanceSubnet

-  Description: \(Optional\) The subnet ID for the EC2Rescue instance\.
-By default, the same subnet where the provided instance resides is used\.
-IMPORTANT: If you provide a custom subnet, it must be in the same Availability Zone as InstanceId, and it must allow access to the SSM endpoints\.
 + S3BucketName

   Type: String